widespot/aotp/README.md

 # Manifest for an Asymmetric-OTP (A-OTP)

+> ⚠️ This is a draft ⚠️
+>
+> Example Python implementation should soon be released

 One-Time Passwords (OTPs) have become increasingly popular because they enhance the security of authentication mechanisms without adding significant complexity for users.
 Often used in addition to standard passwords, OTPs enable Multi-Factor Authentication (MFA) simply by requiring an extra 6-digit code.